Jian-Nam/DecorDetector-AiEnd/README.md

 pip install -r requirements.txt
 ```

-to run api server run app.py
+## Run api server

-it will provide two endpoints which is `/segment` and `/vectorize`. `/segment`is for remove background from an image.
+It will provide two endpoints which is `/segment` and `/vectorize`. `/segment`is for remove background from an image.
 It works on [Segment-Anything model](https://github.com/facebookresearch/segment-anything) and An image file, pointX, and pointY are required as parameters. `/vectorize` works on Resnet50 model, and it vectorizes an image.
 An image file is required as parameters.

+Run api server:

 ```
 python app.py
 ```